argoproj-labs/argocd-vault-plugin/README.md

 ### AWS Secrets Manager

 ##### AWS Authentication
+Refer to the [AWS go SDK README](https://github.com/aws/aws-sdk-go#configuring-credentials) for supplying AWS credentials.
+Supported credentials and the order in which they are loaded are described [here](https://github.com/aws/aws-sdk-go/blob/v1.38.62/aws/session/doc.go#L22).

-These are the required parameters parameters for AWS:
+These are the parameters for AWS:
 ```
 AVP_TYPE: awssecretsmanager
-AWS_ACCESS_KEY_ID: Your AWS Access Key ID
-AWS_SECRET_ACCESS_KEY: Your AWS Secret Access Key
 AWS_REGION: Your AWS Region (Optional: defaults to us-east-2)
 ```